iterative/dvc.org/content/docs/command-reference/remote/list.md

 ## Options

-- `--global` - save remote configuration to the global config (e.g.
+- `--global` - read remote configuration to the global config (e.g.
   `~/.config/dvc/config`) instead of `.dvc/config`.

-- `--system` - save remote configuration to the system config (e.g.
+- `--system` - read remote configuration to the system config (e.g.
   `/etc/xdg/dvc/config`) instead of `.dvc/config`.

-- `--project` - read remote configuration from the project's config (`.dvc/config`).
+- `--project` - only use the project's config file (`.dvc/config`) when reading remote configuration.

 - `--local` - read a local [config file](/doc/command-reference/config) instead
   of `.dvc/config`.
 It is located in `.dvc/config.local` and is Git-ignored.